4react/4react/modules/responsive/README.md

 <Responsive condition={['xs', 'xxl']} ... />
 ```

-With an `object` containing one or more of the following keys:
+With an `object` containing one or both the following keys:
 - min:`string` representing the minimum breakpoint for which the condition is valid.
 - max:`string` representing the maximum breakpoint for which the condition is valid.
 ```jsx